noritada/grib-rs/README.md

 Note that binaries exported from `gribber decode --big-endian` use `0x7fc00000` as a missing value, although those from `wgrib` use `0x6258d19a`.

+## Contributing

+Contribution is always welcome.
+Please check [CONTRIBUTING.md](CONTRIBUTING.md) if you are interested.

 ## License

 This project is licensed under either of